ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-01-integration-of-ai-in-pcb-design.md

 [According to Dr. Paul Musto in an interview](http://iconnect007.uberflip.com/i/1028393-design007-sept2018/25?) by Andy Shaughnessy, AI is to gain a role of crucial importance in product development.

-When considering the effects of AI in Musto’s perspective, there are several merits and demerits of AI Integration with PCB design.
+When considering the effects of AI in Musto's perspective, there are several merits and demerits of AI Integration with PCB design.

 People may think that AI may replace human expertise or workforce.
 However, Musto is of the alternate view on this matter.
 Since electronic content is increasing day-by-day and its designing process, it is hardly possible for AI alone.

 What AI does is focusing and improving this aspect which the human workforce and difficulties are maintaining.
 AI helps the designing process to have better innovation initiatives and simulation techniques.

-What’s required here is not the elimination of the human workforce but their intervention.
+What's required here is not the elimination of the human workforce but their intervention.
 Human workers can provide more help in the design process if they get AI help.
 There would be an increment in their productivity level with the addition of AI.
 The upcoming technologies on AI and PCB design will require human intervention.

 **Conclusion**